by Kara-Leah Grant

 Did I leave anything out?
 Never touched heroin – I wasn’t crazy.
 Just a social drug taker.
 Like most people are social drinkers right?
 Everyone was doing it.
 All the time.
 Just the circles we moved in.
 Hospitality workers.
 Travellers.
 Seekers.
 Questioners.
 Rat race dropouts.

 Think of my drug use like a bell curve.
 By the time all that playing with consciousness exploded my psyche with psychosis, I was well down the last 25% of the Bell Curve.
 Two episodes of psychosis were enough to rush me all the way down to the bottom.
 Almost.
-I still drink alcohol occasionally.
-And I continued to smoke weed off and on for about another four years.
-Pregnancy put an end to that, once and for all.
-Can’t imagine being stoned now.
-Don’t need to, and the cost would be far too high.
+I still drank alcohol occasionally, although that spontaneously dropped away in 2018.
+And I continued to smoke weed off and on for about another four years before taking complete break that started with pregnancy and lasted six years.
+Caffeine has come and gone.
+Nicotine has come and gone.
+Plant medicines still show up occasionally, in ceremony.

 Now what to make of it all?
-I’ve had plenty of time to reflect since I came home from Canada in 2004, plus even when I was using drugs, I was always an observer of my experience.
+I’ve had plenty of time to reflect since I came home from Canada in 2004, plus anytime I’ve used drugs, I pay very close attention to the arising motivations and intentions, the experience itself, and the aftermath.
 I’d started practicing yoga semi-regularly in 2000, and also often smoked weed expressly for the purpose of meditation.
-As a result, I have a very good understanding of why I did what I did, what needs were being met and why I stopped.
+As a result, the way I’ve used drugs since 2000 has mostly been within the context of deep awareness, or meditative states.

 Taking e was a full-blown heart-opening experience.
 Until then, I’d not realised I was living completely in my head.
 I hadn’t known what it truly felt like to feel love for other people.
 To feel open, and relaxed, and calm, and connected.
 Four years after my first hit of e, I was working with a healer in Hawaii, and I walked out of a session with him feeling the same kind of heart-open experience as e, only without all the jagged jitters around the edge.
 That was when I realised that what I felt on e could be the natural state of being – and I’d never need to come down.